fideloper/Vaprobash/.vpb/README.md

 #### Converting a legacy package to VPB.

-While the package.sh file could potentially be a simple script that just executed __top to bottom__ breaking it down into the functions above will provide greater flexibility in the future and will hopefully allow us to abstract some functionality away into common libraries.
+While the package.sh file could potentially be a simple script that just executed __top to bottom__, breaking it down into the functions above will provide greater flexibility in the future and will hopefully allow us to abstract some functionality away into common libraries.